jawadjawid/gallery-flare/README.md

 ## Features

 - Upload unlimited images securely to Microsoft Azure servers all around the world!
-- Upload multiple images at once with the drag and drop functionality for more efficiency!
+- Quickly upload multiple images at once with the drag and drop functionality!
 - Decide if other users can see your images by making them public or private
-- Each image is processed with smart APIs and given tags according to its characteristics for faster search functionality!
+- Each image is processed with smart APIs and tags are generated based on its content for a practical and advanced search functionality!
 - Search by tags and get all correlated images with high accuracy!
-- Search by image and get all the images that are similar to it with no time!
+- Search by image and get all similar images with no time!
-- You can search and view all Public images without creating an account!
+- Search and view all public images without creating an account!

 You can view a quick demo on youtube on how it works by clicking on the image